Sage-Bionetworks/s3-synapse-sync/README.md

     - Set **Runtime** to corresponding Python version
     - Under **Execution role**, choose ‘Use an existing role’ and select the newly created `lambda-s3-role`
 3. Select your function from the Lambda console and click **Add trigger** in the Designer box
-    - Create 'Object Create' trigger
+    - To create 'Object Create' trigger:
+        - Select `S3` from the dropdown menu
         - Select your S3 bucket
         - Under **Event type** select `All Object Create Events`
-    - Create 'Object Delete' trigger
+    - To create 'Object Delete' trigger:
+        - Select `S3` from the dropdown menu
         - Select your S3 bucket
         - Under **Event type** select `All Object Delete Events`
-4. Set up environment variables.
+4. In the Function code box:
+    - Under **Code entry type**, select 'Upload a .zip file'
+    - Click 'Upload' to upload the `synapse_function.zip` deployment package
+5. In the Environment variables box, define environment variables.
 The function source code requires four input variables:
     - `username`: Synapse account username
     - `apiKey`: Synapse API Key.
 Can be found under Settings on Synapse
     - `synapseProjectId`: Synapse ID of project, a unique identifier with the format `syn12345678`
     - `foldersToSync`: Comma separated list of folders in bucket to be synchronized to Synapse
-5. In the Function code box:
-    - Under **Code entry type**, select 'Upload a .zip file'
-    - Click 'Upload' to upload the `synapse_function.zip` deployment package

 ---